Passionate – Dedicated – Professional

 Black and White Paper (BW)

 Black White (BW) paper refers to white papers with black printing.
-Due to the longer fiber length and minimal bleaching agents required, BW paper is considered the highest grade paper type.
+Due to the longer fiber length and minimal bleaching agents, BW paper is considered the highest grade paper type.

 Stack of magazines (MA) prepared for recycling in Singapore